StollLab/chiLife/README.md

 SpinLabel objects and neighboring side chains can be repacked using off-rotamer sampling by using the `off_rotamer=True` option.
-In the event off rotamer sampling is being used for repacking, it is likely that the desired SpinLabel object is not the default rotamer library attached to the lowest energy structure, but instead the ensemble of side chains created in the MCMC sampling trajectory.
+In the event off rotamer sampling is being used for repacking, it is likely that the desired SpinLabel object is not the default rotamer ensembles attached to the lowest energy structure, but instead the ensemble of side chains created in the MCMC sampling trajectory.
 This can be done using the `from_trajectory` class method.

 ```python